penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

 discovery rules, and macros into a single logical entity, templates make it possible to standardize and scale monitoring efficiently.

-In Zabbix 8.0, the template system has matured significantly.
-It now uses a monolithic, self contained design.
-A deliberate departure from the older inheritance based approach used in previous versions.
+Zabbix 8.0 emphasizes a monolithic, self contained design.
+While template linking is still supported for compatibility, the recommended approach is to use standalone templates for simplicity and portability.
+A deliberate departure from the older inheritance based approach. used in previous versions.
 This design philosophy makes templates easier to export, share, and maintain, especially when managing multiple environments or distributing monitoring logic across teams.

 ???+ info "Fun fact"